hammerlab/cycledash/README.md

 ## CycleDash

 CycleDash tracks variant caller runs and carries out analyses on them.
-It provides a RESTful interface and exports visualizations for comparing VCFs within and across callers.
+It provides a RESTful interface and faciliates the analysis  VCFs.

-Very much a WIP and unstable.

 ### About